iandorsey00/geodata/README.md

   proportional value between 0 and 50, with 0 representing 0 and 50 representing
   the median.
 * If the raw data is at the median, the score will be 50.
-* If the raw data is between the median and two standard deviations above the median, its score will be 50 plus the proportion above the median with two standard deviations times 50.
+* If the raw data is between the median and three standard deviations above the median, its score will be 50 plus the proportion above the median with two standard deviations times 50.
 In simple terms, we are give the score a proportional value between 50 and 100, with 50 representing the median and 100 representing two standard deviations above the median.
-* If the raw data is at or above two standard deviations above the median, the score will be 100.
+* If the raw data is at or above three standard deviations above the median, the score will be 100.

 #### `PlaceVector`s